EndPointCorp/end-point-blog/2018/09/12/postgis-raster-generation.html.md

 the database I might have simply dropped, as I developed the script, and to skip reprocessing any steps for which it finds current results lying around.

-PostGIS supports a data type called `raster`, and, anticipating that I might want multiple rasters in my database, using a variety of settings and script modifications, I created a table to store these rasters and some extra data about them.
+PostGIS supports a data type called `raster`, and anticipating that I might want multiple rasters in my database each using a variety of settings and script modifications, I created a table to store these rasters and some extra data about them.

 ```perl
 $dbh->do("CREATE TABLE IF NOT EXISTS rasters (id SERIAL PRIMARY KEY, pixels INTEGER, r RASTER, comment TEXT)");